manumorante/frontend-assignment-co/README.md

 - **Custom Hooks for Data Operations**: Each data operation has its own hook to improve reusability and management.
 I chose not to use `useEffect` because I prefer other methods.

+- **Feature-based Components**: For medium-to-large projects, it's crucial to organize features effectively.
+In this case, I've structured components around `shows`, emphasizing their potential use across other areas of the app.

 - **Signals**: Used to manage the state of favorites across the show listing, detail page, and within the action component for adding or removing favorites.

 - **Local Storage**: Created a function to persist signals in the browser, effectively replacing the persistence feature of Zustand, for example.